Kotlin/kotlin-spec/docs/src/md/kotlin.core/cdfa.md

 These are considered to be unique in each CFG fragment (assigning the same register twice in the same CFG may only occur in unrelated program paths) and in the complete CFG, too.
 The numbers given are only notational.

-We introduce a special kind of `eval` nodes, represented in dashed lines, to connect CFG fragments into bigger fragments.
+We introduce special `eval` nodes, represented in *dashed lines*, to connect CFG fragments into bigger fragments.
-`eval x` here means that this node must be replaced with a whole fragment associated with `x`.
+`eval x` here means that this node must be replaced with the whole CFG fragment associated with `x`.
 When this replacement is performed, the value produced by `eval` is the same value that the meta-register `$result` holds in the corresponding fragment.
-All incoming edges of a fragment are connected to the incoming edges of the `eval` node, while all the outgoing edges of a fragment are connected to the outgoing edges of the `eval` node.
+All incoming edges of a fragment are connected to the incoming edges of the `eval` node, while all outgoing edges of a fragment are connected to the outgoing edges of the `eval` node.
 It is important, however, that, if such edges are absent either in the fragment or in the `eval` node, they (edges) are removed from the CFG.

-We also use the `eval b` notation where `b` is not a single statement, but rather a control-flow structure body.
+We also use the `eval b` notation where `b` is not a single statement, but rather a [control structure body][Code blocks].
-The fragment for a control-flow structure body is the sequence of fragments for its statements, connected in the program order.
+The fragment for a control structure body is the sequence of fragments for its statements, connected in the program order.

 Some of the fragments have two kinds of outgoing edges, labeled `t` and `f` on the pictures.
 In a similar fashion, some `eval` nodes have two outgoing edges with the same labels.
 If such a fragment is inserted into such a node, only edges with matching labels are merged into each other.
 If either the fragment or the node have only unlabeled outgoing edges, the process is performed same as above.

-For some types of analyses, it is important which boolean conditions hold on each path.
+For some types of analyses, it is important which boolean conditions hold on a control flow path.
 We use special `assume` nodes to introduce these conditions.
 `assume x` means that boolean condition `x` is always `true` when program flow passes through this particular node.

 Some nodes are *labeled*, similarly to how statements may be labeled in Kotlin.
-These are special in the sense that if a fragment mentions a particular labeled node, this node is the same as any other node with this label in the complete CFG.
+Labeled nodes are considered CFG-unique and are handled as follows: if a fragment mentions a particular labeled node, this node is the same as any other node with this label in the complete CFG (i.e., a singular actual node is shared between all its labeled references).
 This is important when building graphs representing loops.

 There are two other special kinds of nodes: `unreachable` nodes, signifying unreachable code, and `backedge` nodes, important for some kinds of analyses.